pluralsh/documentation/pages/operations/cluster-configuration.md

       } # kubernetes labels are good for targeting workloads }
 ```
-for multi az groups you can simply do
+for multi-AZ groups you can do the following:

 ```shell {% showHeader=false %}
 multi_az_node_groups = {